-F.6 Shipping Inventory
+F.6 Shipping and Chain of Custody

-Shipments are to have a hardcopy of the per sample tab of the shipping inventory (RD[11]) sent in each box as well as an electronic shipping inventory that is emailed to the receiving laboratory and to the contact in NEON Collections and Laboratory Analysis at the time of shipment.
-Also include the shipment tracking number in the email.
+The mobile shipping applications are used to create chain of custody documents.
+Shipments are to include a hardcopy of the shipping manifest (RD[11]) in each box as well as an electronic shipping manifest that is emailed to the receiving laboratory and NEON Collections and Laboratory Analysis at the time of shipment.
+The shipping manifest must accurately document the physical samples inside the shipping container.